Children of Troubled Times: Theme

 A scene from the movie, including "March of the Volunteers".

 The theme song of the movie, "March of the Volunteers", was sung by Gu Menghe and Yuan Muzhi.
 The song was released as an album by the Pathé Records label (which later became part of EMI in 1935).
 It was selected as the provisional national anthem of the People's Republic of China in 1949.
 This decision was formally written into its constitution in March 2004.

+Reception

+The film received positive reviews and the song became a popular tune among members of the Communist party, including the 200th Division based in Wuhan that was sent to fight the Japanese during the Second Sino-Japanese War.